PhD in Mathematics — Program Description

 Research topics

-Each year several research topics are offered (see the current list), but other topics may be available in agreement with the potential supervisors.
+Each year several research topics are offered (see the current list).

 Complex exam